This month, I flew to Bucharest to investigate the origins of the uniquely colorful folk magic in Romania.

 Join me on my photographic journey through this underrated destination and discover the surreal, spellbound dreamscape of Eastern Europe

 (Please note: The term “gypsy” is sometimes considered pejorative.
 It appears in this article only when directly quoted or out of respect when practitioners or tribal members expressed a preference for it over the alternative “Roma.”)

-Witchcraft in Romania
+Magic in Romania

 Romania is home to many forms of witchcraft.
 I chose to focus on one.

 First, it’s important to note the difference between the neopagan practice of “gypsy magic” (popularized in the West by modern Roma pagans) verses the Roma people themselves (whose practices descend from an unbroken lineage of Hinduism with Christian and Muslim influences).